+Con nsolidated statement of financial position

+nsolidated statement of profit or loss and other comprehensive income

+nsolidated statement of changes in equity

+nsolidated statement of cash flows

+Note tes to the consolidated financial statements

+11011 to the consolidated infariolal statements

-1. The Group and its operations 5
+1. The Group and its operations

-2. Basis of preparation and significant accounting policies
+2. Basis of preparation and significant accounting policies 5

-3. Critical accounting estimates and judgements 15
+3. Critical accounting estimates and judgements

-4. New standards and amendments issued, but not yet effective 16
+4. New standards and amendments issued, but not yet effective

-5. First-time adoption of IFRS 18
+5. First-time adoption of IFRS

-6. Cash and cash equivalents and restricted cash 22
+6. Cash and cash equivalents and restricted cash 27

-7. Trade and other receivables 22
+7. Trade and other receivables 27

-8. Taxes receivable 23
+8. Taxes receivable 28

-9. Prepayments 23
+9. Prepayments 28

-10. Inventories 23
+10. Inventories 28

-11. Trade and other payables 24
+11. Trade and other payables 29

-12. Loans
+12. Loans 29

-13. Vessels, property, plant and equipment 25
+13. Vessels, property, plant and equipment 30

-14. Provisions 26
+14. Provisions 31

-15. Share capital and additional paid-in capital 26
+15. Share capital and additional paid-in capital 31

-16. Analysis of revenue by categories 27
+16. Analysis of revenue by categories 32

-17. Analysis of expenses by nature
+17. Analysis of expenses by nature 32

-18. Balances and transactions with related parties
+18. Balances and transactions with related parties 32

-19. Income taxes
+19. Income taxes 34

-20. Other operating income
+20. Other operating income 36

-21. Finance costs 30
+21. Finance costs 36

-22. Financial risk management
+22. Financial risk management 36

-23. Business combinations
+23. Business combinations 41

-24. Significant non-cash investing and financing activities
+24. Significant non-cash investing and financing activities 41

-25. Contingences, commitments and operating risks
+25.

-26. Events after the reporting date 37
+26. Events after the reporting date 43

+IN

 Ernst & Young Holdings (CIS) B.V.
-Fort Baku Towers Business Centre south Tower, 9th floor (53, Netfchilar Ave.
-Baku, A21010, Azerbaijan Fel: +994 (12) 490 7020 Fax: +994 (12) 490 7017 Ernst 8 Yand Holdings (SIAyEs) BIM.
-Port Baku Tauers Biznes Markazi Canub Quilesi; 9-cu martaba Neftçilar prospekti 153 Bakı, AZ1010, Azarbaycan Tel: +994 (12) 490 7020 Esket +994 (12) 490 7017
+Port Baku Towers Business Centre South Tower, 9th floor 153, Neftchilar Ave.

+Fax: +994 (12) 490 70

+Ernst & Yang Holdings (SiAyEs) Bi.Vi.
+Port Baku Tauers Biznes Markazi Canub Oūllasi, 9-cu mertaba Neftçilar prospekti, 153 Bakı, AZ1010, Azərbaycan

+Tel: +994 (12) 490 7020 Faks: +994 (12) 490 7017

-Special Purpose Independent Auditors' Report on the Preliminary Consolidated Financial Statements at 31 December 2014 to Management of "Azerbaijan Caspian Shipping" CJSC
+Independent auditors' report on the consolidated financial statements at 31 December 2015 to Management of "Azerbaijan Caspian Shipping" CJSC

-We have audited the accompanying preliminary consolidated financial statements of "Azerbaijan Caspian Shipping" CJSC and its subsidiaries (the "Group"), which comprise the preliminary consolidated statement of financial position as at 31 December 2014, and the preliminary consolidated statement of profit or loss and other comprehensive income, preliminary consolidated statement of changes in equity and preliminary consolidated statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information (the "preliminary consolidated financial statements").
-These preliminary consolidated financial statements have been prepared as part of the Group's conversion to International Financial Reporting Standards ("IFRS").
+We have audited the accompanying consolidated financial statements of "Azerbaijan Caspian Shipping" CJSC and its subsidiaries (the "Group"), which comprise the consolidated statement of financial position as at 31 December 2015, and the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-Management's Responsibility for the Preliminary Consolidated Financial Statements
+Management's responsibility for the consolidated financial statements

-Management is responsible for the preparation of the preliminary consolidated financial statements in accordance with the basis set out in Note 2, and for such internal control relevant to the preparation of the preliminary consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-Auditors' Responsibility
+Auditors' responsibility

-Our responsibility is to express an opinion on the preliminary consolidated financial statements based on our audit.
+Our responsibility is to express an opinion on these consolidated financial statements based on our audit.
 We conducted our audit in accordance with International Standards on Auditing.
-Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the preliminary consolidated financial statements are free from material misstatement.
+Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.

-An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the preliminary consolidated financial statements.
-The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the preliminary consolidated financial statements, whether due to fraud or error.
-In making those risk assessments, the auditor considers internal control relevant to the entity's preparation of the preliminary consolidated financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
-An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates, if any, made by management, as well as evaluating the overall presentation of the preliminary consolidated financial statements.
+An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the consolidated financial statements.
+The procedures selected depend on the auditors' judgment, including the assessment of the risks of material misstatement of the consolidated financial statements, whether due to fraud or error.
+In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the consolidated financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by management, as well as evaluating the overall presentation of the consolidated financial statements.